stepanzubkov/year-progress-extended/README.md

-# year-progress-extended
+# Year Progress Extended
-Plasmoid (KDE Plasma widget)  to show progress of current year.
-Fork of https://www.pling.com/p/1252880
+Plasmoid (KDE Plasma widget) to show progress of current year on your desktop.
+Fork of https://www.pling.com/p/1252880.